 A relatively easy fix for most indoor air quality issues is to increase the air-exchange rate.
-Simply refresh the air by opening windows and turning on fans, even in the winter.
+Simply refresh the air by opening windows and turning on fans to let fresh air into your home, even in the winter.
 Here are some common indoor air pollutants and how to detect and lessen them.

 The air inside our homes carries some of the same compounds that we associate with air pollution in big cities from traffic and industry.
 Carbon monoxide and sulphur dioxide, for example, are created from combustion.
 Natural gas heaters, wood-burning stoves and gas oven ranges all burn fuels that result in harmful particles and gases mixing in the air we breathe indoors, especially if the ventilation is poor in our homes.